KiwiNet’s Emerging Innovator Fund provides targeted support to early stage career scientists who will become the future innovators of New Zealand.

 The Emerging Innovator Fund is generously supported by:

-The Norman F. B. Barry Foundation has generously provided $250,000 to support KiwiNet Emerging Innovators.
+The Norman F. B. Barry Foundation has generously supported the KiwiNet Emerging Programme with $375,000 to date.

 The Norman F. B. Barry Foundation, is a charitable trust registered under the Charities Act 2005.
 Norman Barry was an entrepreneur and a philanthropist who established the Quality Hotel Parnell.